Employment Probation Period: Small Business Guide (+ Policy Template)

 Follow these steps to create your employment probation period policy:

 - Start with a paragraph that describes the policy time frame terms and lists employment as “at-will.”
 This ensures both the employee and the employer understand the duration of the trial employment and that either party may end employment for any legal reason.
-Be aware that if your company’s actions effectively negate the at-will terms, a court will view those actions as overruling the at-will language in your policy.

 - List some or all of the benefits that will be received following the successful completion of the probationary period.

-- Reiterate your “at-will” employment status.
+- Reiterate your at-will employment status.

 Step 4: Seek Legal Advice